-The guideline also emphasizes the necessity of preventing biofouling growth through systematic hull cleaning measures to minimize the colonization of fouling organisms on submerged surfaces, thus reducing hydrodynamic drag and the biosecurity risks.
+The guideline also emphasizes the importance of proactively preventing biofouling through systematic monitoring and well-defined contingency plans, aiming to minimize the colonization of fouling organisms on submerged surfaces.
+This approach helps reduce hydrodynamic drag and mitigates biosecurity risks.

-Moreover, the guideline promotes the use of state-of-the-art, non-toxic, and biocide-free anti-fouling coatings, including silicone-based foul-release coatings.
+Moreover, the guideline promotes the use of state-of-the-art, non-toxic, and biocide-free anti-fouling coatings, including inter alia silicone-based foul-release coatings.
 These coatings are engineered for durability and high performance, thereby decreasing the frequency of maintenance cycles and the environmental consequences of hull biofouling.

-Compliance with biofouling management guideline is ensured through monitoring and documentation of hull inspection schedules, biofouling assessments, and the application of anti-fouling treatments.
+Compliance with biofouling management guideline is ensured through monitoring and documentation of hull inspection schedules, biofouling assessments, and the application of anti-fouling treatments